|

 nature lovers can appreciate the unique endemic species of flora

 and fauna.
-Around midday, departure north to the Awakening
+Around midday, departure north toward the Awakening Valley,

 In the afternoon, drive along San